sanguine-squid/sanguine-squid/README.md

 💉 Calf1sh shippers (mainly the ones who just use F1sh as ship filler and don't actually care about them as a character)

 💉 No Straight Roads fans (UNLESS WE ARE FRIENDS ALREADY)

-💉 Hazbin Hotel / Helluva Boss / Vivziepop fans (I don't hate Vivzie persay, but considering the amount of drama around her name (true or false) I would prefer to avoid her work.
-I don't like her vibes.)